syntaqx/serve/README.md

 ## Using `serve` manually

-Serve also exposes a reusable `FileServer` convenience struct, letting you easily create your own static file server:
+Serve also exposes a reusable `FileServer`, allowing you to easily embed the library into your codebase and create an awesome static file server:

 ```go
 package main